JeremyManwaring/Gene_Analysis/README.md

 # Gene_Analysis
 Drop your genome.txt file in the folder and run any script.

-No setup required: Scripts auto-install pandas if needed—no virtual environments.
+No setup required: Scripts auto-install pandas if needed, with no VM

 Modules include:
 **Ethnicity/Ancestry**: Population markers, trait breakdown, interpretation.

 **Disease** Risk: Major disease SNPs, polygenic risk scores, clear summaries.